-THIS AGREEMENT is entered into as of the day of 2019, among and ("Donors"), CATHOLIC COMMUNITY SERVICES OF THE MID-WILLAMETTE VALLEY AND CENTRAL COAST, INC., an Oregon nonprofit corporation ("CCS"), and CATHOLIC COMMUNITY SERVICES FOUNDATION, as Trustee of the Catholic Community Services Pooled Income Fund ("Trustee").

-In consideration of the irrevocable transfer by Donors to Trustee of the property described in the attached Schedule A, having a fair market value as of the date of this agreement of \$ (the "Gift"), Donors and Trustee hereby agree as follows:

-1. The Gift shall be placed in and become a part of the Catholic Community Services Pooled Income Fund (the "Fund"), and shall be held by Trustee subject to all of the provisions of the trust agreement creating the Fund dated August 13, 2019 (the "Trust Agreement," a copy of which is attached to this Donor Agreement).
+THIS AGREEMENT is entered into as of the day of 2020, among and ("Donors"), CATHOLIC C COMMUNITY SERVICES OF THE MID-WILLAMETTE VA LLEY AND CENTRAL COAST, INC., an Oregon nonprofit corporation ("CCS"), and C CATHOLIC COMMUNIT ГΥ SERVICES FO UNDATION, as Trustee of the Catholic Commu nity Services Pooled Inco ome Fund ("Trustee"). · described in the of \$ (the n consideration of the irrevocable transfer by Do attached Schedule A, having a fair market value "Gift"), Donors and Trustee hereby agree as fol .
+The Gift shall be placed in and become a pa e as of the date of this agree lows: art of the Catholic Comm eement unity provisions of th Income Fund (the "Fund"), and shall be held by e trust agreement creating the Fund dated Augus copy of which is attached to this Donor Agreeme st 13, 2019 (the "Trust the

-2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this Donor Agreement have been accepted by Trustee, as indicated by Trustee's signature below.

-3. Trustee shall pay to Donors an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement.
-Such income shall be paid to Donors in equal shares during their joint lifetime, and thereafter all to the surviving Donor for his or her lifetime.

-4. Each Donor reserves the right, exercisable solely by will (whether or not admitted to probate), to revoke the survivorship income interest of the surviving Donor.
-If the first Donor to die revokes the survivorship income interest of the surviving Donor, an amount equal to one-half of the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS, and the number of Units allocated to the Gift shall accordingly be reduced by one-half.

-5. Upon the death of the surviving Donor, an amount equal to the value of the Units (or remaining Units) allocated to the Gift shall be removed from the Fund and distributed to CCS.

-6. The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
+- 2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this Donor Agreement have been accepted by Trustee, as indicated by Trustee's signature below. - 3.
+Trustee shall pay to Donors an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement.
+Such income shall be paid to Donors in equal shares during their joint lifetime, and thereafter all to the surviving Donor for his or her lifetime. - 4.
+Each Donor reserves the right, exercisable solely by will (whether or not admitted to probate), to revoke the survivorship income interest of the surviving Donor.
+If the first Donor to die revokes the survivorship income interest of the surviving Donor, an amount equal to one-half of the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS, and the number of Units allocated to the Gift shall accordingly be reduced by one-half. - 5.
+Upon the death of the surviving Donor, an amount equal to the value of the Units (or remaining Units) allocated to the Gift shall be removed from the Fund and distributed to CCS. - 6.
+The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
 CCS shall not be liable for any losses arising from depreciation in values.